hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   is particularly suited for an interface with parton shower simulations and can hence be easily employed for the ME-PS merging within Sherpa.
-It is Sherpa's default large multiplicity matrix element generator for the Standard Model.
+It is Sherpa's default large multiplicity matrix element generator for Standard Model production processes.

 PHASIC++
   All base classes dealing with the Monte Carlo phase-space